hoarder-app/hoarder/docs/docs/02-Installation/04-kubernetes.md

 To enable automatic tagging, you'll need to configure OpenAI.
 This is optional though but hightly recommended.

 - Follow [OpenAI's help](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) to get an API key.
-- Add the OpenAI API key to the configmap file (`hoarder-env-configmap.yaml`):
+- Add the OpenAI API key to the `.env` file:

 ```
 OPENAI_API_KEY=<key>